A visitor to our site asked: "I'm interested in storing rice and flour...and dry beans.

 Now for the longer answer of "how to"!

-In the photo above, you'll see I've got flour stored in Mylar bags, and then I put them in the large plastic-lidded bins when I need to store these items for the long term.
+In the photo above, I've got flour stored in Mylar bags, and then I put them in the large plastic-lidded bins when I need to store these items for the long term.

 Even though the flour, rice, and beans are "dry" to begin with, if you're interested in storing these items safely, then follow the vacuuming-sealing method used when storing your dehydrated foods.